BANKING & FINANCE

 Executive Vice President

-As executive vice president and CEO of Koch Enterprises, Hannan is responsible for oversight of Georgia-Pacific, Infor, Molex, Koch Engineered Solutions, and the Koch Investment Group, as well as Koch’s logistics, communications, and public-sector groups.
+As executive vice president and CEO of Koch Enterprises, Hannan is responsible for oversight of Georgia-Pacific, Infor, Molex, Koch Engineered Solutions, and Koch Investments Group, as well as Koch’s logistics, communications, and public-sector groups.
 Previously, as CEO and president of Georgia-Pacific, he oversaw one of the world’s leading manufacturers and marketers of tissue, packaging, pulp, paper, cellulose, nonwovens, building products, and related chemicals.
 Hannan began his career with Koch Industries in 1998 as chief financial officer in the mineral services unit.

 Education: California State University, East Bay